 In Google Ads, you can choose between 5 different keyword types for your ads.
 Depending on the type you pick you can choose how you want your keywords to appear in search queries.
 To differentiate the keyword types you must format your keyword, so Google can register which specific keyword searches you want to target.

 By using broad targeting, your ads will show the exact keyword and related keywords (things like synonyms, variants, similar phrases, and similar concepts).
 Broad targeting is the most “broad” form of targeting and will bring you a wide variety of users.
-Because of its “broad” reach, it is unlikely to drive conversions and get patients.
+Because of its “broad” reach, it is unlikely to drive conversions and get dental patient.

 - Symbol: none